usrz/minimal-ubuntu/README.md

 ======================================

-This guide will walk you through the process of installing a minimal version of Ubuntu 22.04 (Jammy) on various types of systems that support UEFI (including creating AMIs for EC2 instances) or Raspberry Pis.
+This guide will walk you through the process of installing a minimal version of Ubuntu 24.04 (Noble Numbat) on various types of systems that support UEFI (including creating AMIs for EC2 instances) or Raspberry Pis.

 * [Required packages](#required-packages)
 * [Preparing the volume](#preparing-the-volume)